The Song of the Shattered Sands

 The Song of the Shattered Sands is a series of epic fantasy novels written by American author Bradley P. Beaulieu.
 Starting in 2015 with Twelve Kings in Sharakhai, the series was concluded in 2021 with A Desert Torn Asunder.

 Several short stories and novellas set in the world of The Shattered Sands have been published, as well as an additional short novel called Of Sand and Malice Made.

 Plot and setting

 The six book series primarily takes place in the fictional desert of the Great Shangazi, especially the city of Sharakhai.
-At the beginning of Twelve Kings in Sharakhai, pit-fighter Ceda gets involved with the Moonless Host, a rebel organization intent on defeating the Twelve Kings who have ruled Sharakhai for more than four hundred years.
+At the beginning of Twelve Kings in Sharakhai, pit-fighter Çedamihn Ahyanesh'ala gets involved with the Moonless Host, a rebel organization intent on defeating the Twelve Kings who have ruled Sharakhai for more than four hundred years.